ToaHartor/GI-cutscenes/README.md

 `--no-cleanup` disables the suppression of the extracted files after merging

 #### Examples
-- `GICutscenes.exe -h` displays the help menu
+- `GICutscenes -h` displays the help menu
-- `GICutscenes.exe batchDemux "[Game directory]\Genshin Impact game\GenshinImpact_Data\StreamingAssets\VideoAssets\StandaloneWindows64" --output "./output" --merge --subs --no-cleanup ` will extract every USM file into the `output` directory, merge them with subtitles in a MKV file and will not cleanup the extracted files
+- `GICutscenes batchDemux "[Game directory]\Genshin Impact game\GenshinImpact_Data\StreamingAssets\VideoAssets\StandaloneWindows64" --output "./output" --merge --subs --no-cleanup ` will extract every USM file into the `output` directory, merge them with subtitles in a MKV file and will not cleanup the extracted files
-- `GICutscenes.exe demuxUsm hello.usm -b 00112233 -a 44556677` decrypts the file `hello.usm` with `key1=00112233` and `key2=44556677`
+- `GICutscenes demuxUsm hello.usm -b 00112233 -a 44556677` decrypts the file `hello.usm` with `key1=00112233` and `key2=44556677`
-- `GICutscenes.exe convertHca hello_0.hca` decodes the file and converts it into a WAV file
+- `GICutscenes convertHca hello_0.hca` decodes the file and converts it into a WAV file

 The video is extracted as an IVF file (which makes codec detection (VP9) easier for mkvmerge).
 In order to watch it, you can open it into VLC or change the extension to `.m2v`.